Stephanie-Ash/sorcerers-castle/README.md

 * Code Institute provided the template for the deployment terminal.
 * The code for seting the speed of the print messages was taken from [Stack Overflow.](https://stackoverflow.com/questions/4627033/printing-a-string-with-a-little-delay-between-the-chars) The idea to create a separate function for this came from Ruairidh MacArthur's [Escape the Cave.](https://github.com/roomacarthur/escape-the-cave)
+* The input validation functions were based on similar functions in the Code Institute Love Sandwiches walkthough.
 * Help for the ascii graphic messages was found at [ascii.co.uk](https://patorjk.com/software/taag/#p=display&f=Big&t=Game%20Over) and [patorjk.com.](https://ascii.co.uk/)